ynw99/HackerrankSolutions/README.md

 </p>

 # HackerRank Solutions
-This is repository contains solutions to problems in Hackerrank.
+This repository contains solutions to problems in Hackerrank.
 I made this to stay consistent to learn.
 I hope this helps you too if you're having trouble solving it.
 Sometimes my solutions aren't the best one, so I'll add solutions made by other people as well as their contributors.

 ![GitHub last commit](https://img.shields.io/github/last-commit/ynw99/HackerrankSolutions?logo=Github&style=plastic)